HetSolanki/superinit/README.md

-# superinit
+# supersetup

 **One command.
 Every framework.
 Zero config hassle.**

 A simple CLI to scaffold frontend and backend projects instantly.

-## What is superinit?
+## What is supersetup?

-superinit helps you create new projects without the hassle of manual setup.
+supersetup helps you create new projects without the hassle of manual setup.
 Just run one command and get a fully structured app ready to go.

 **Supports:**